10motico/dogo-disocred-bot/README.md

 dogo echo - echos messages content

-dogo spam - spames mesaages content 10 times
+dogo spam -tells the users to fuck off [this command is not ToS friendly]     //old(spames mesaages content 10 times)

 "dogo pet" or "dogo i pet you"- gif of a peted dog